galantelab/sideRETRO/docs/method.rst

 Taking all together
 -------------------

-So far we can resume all abnormal alignments according to their power to detect the retrotransposition coordinate and its exact insertion
+We can resume all abnormal alignments according to their power to detect the retrotransposition coordinate and its exact insertion
 point: